 Selling a home is already a stressful process, and staging your own home can feel like a big extra step.
 However, staging your home has value — in fact, 77% of buyers’ agents say that it’s easier for buyers to imagine a staged home as their own.
 Staged homes also sell faster, which is a definite bonus.
-With this in mind, the NOVO Team has gathered these six ways to impress home buyers with your home staging.
+With this in mind, the NOVO Team has gathered these six things to do before listing your home and ways to impress home buyers with your home staging.

 1. Increase your home’s curb appeal